 - .1 Install starters, connect power and control as indicated. - .2 Make field power and control connections as indicated.
-Refer to Motor Starter and Control drawings for division of responsibility. - .3 Final connection to motors: - .1 The conductor phase colour coding as per C.E.C. rule 4-038 will carry through from the incoming service point to the motor starter and to the final connection to each motor.
-In the instance that a three phase motor requires transposition of phase conductors to achieve proper rotation, the change is to take place at the motor terminal box.
-Changing the motor feeder phase conductors at any other point in the distribution system (for example at the starter) will not be acceptable.
+Refer to Motor Starter and Control drawings for division of responsibility. - .3 Final connection to motors: - The conductor phase colour coding as per C.E.C. rule 4-038 will carry through from the incoming service point to the motor starter and to the final connection to each motor.
+In the instance that a three-phase motor requires transposition of phase conductors to achieve proper rotation, the change is to take place at the motor terminal box.
+Changing the motor feeder phase conductors at any other point in the distribution system (for example at the starter) will not be acceptable. - .4 Before energizing the starter, conduct a thorough inspection to make certain that all foreign materials, scraps of wire and other debris are removed from the enclosure.
+Remove any accumulation of dust and dirt with a vacuum cleaner.